 Electricity grids already have to cope with large swings in demand, minute-by-minute, cycle-by-cycle.
 This is at least in part unpredictable.
-Alongside this there is the planned and sudden/unplanned disconnection/failure of generators.
+Alongside this there is planned and sudden unplanned disconnection or failure ('tripping') of generators.
 With an increasing proportion of intermittent renewable generation such as wind in the mix (overtaking hydro for the first time in 2007 in the UK for example), the task gets a little harder.

 Grid operators such as the National Grid in the UK deal with this 'balancing' in a number of ways.
 Generators on can be on hot (eg 'frequency-response') or warm or cold standby and can respond to power shortfalls with varying degrees of speed and efficiency on the 'supply' side of the equation.

 On the 'demand' side, ie how much power is required moment-by-moment, large users have time-of-day (ToD) contracts, often in half-hourly (HH) slots.
 They are charged more when demand (and thus wholesale price) is higher, which encourages them to move their loads to other times of day.

 UK domestic users with electric water and space heating can sign up for the "Economy 7" tariff of 7 cheap night-time hours (often 1am to 8am) which is a relatively crude from of ToD pricing, It was mainly designed to ensure that the output of nuclear power stations and other baseload generation that cannot be turned down at night when demand is relatively low is actually used productively rather than being run to earth and wasted.
 This is not intended to respond dynamically to short-term grid stress but it does help shift load away from peak times.

 (Note that domestic electricity demand is about 30% of UK total in 2008.)